ohbm/brain-hacking-101/beginner-python/README.md

         pip install nibabel

 Once you have followed these instructions, you should have all the software needed installed on your computer.

+### Running the notebooks

 To start running the notebooks, change the working directory of your terminal to the directory where you have downloaded the notebook files (using `cd`) and type:

     ipython notebook

 A browser window should open with a list of notebook files.

 Start by reading the `index` notebook and follow the instructions from there.